nourabosen/Nour/content/posts/2025-15-03----pi-day-symphony-a-composition-from-the-digits-of-pi/index.md

 ---
 ![Pi as Music Visual](/media/Designer_1741991578636_0.jpeg)

-There’s a quiet magic in the way mathematics whispers through the world—sometimes in spirals, sometimes in stars… and sometimes, in sound.
+There’s a quiet magic in the way mathematics whispers through the world, sometimes in spirals, sometimes in stars… and sometimes, in sound.

 This Pi Day, I didn’t bake a pie.

 I composed one.

-Using nothing but the first 1,000 digits of π — that endless, irrational, beautifully unpredictable number — I turned math into melody.
+Using nothing but the first 1,000 digits of π ,  that endless, irrational, beautifully unpredictable number ,  I turned math into melody.
 The result?
 A living, breathing piece of music, born from code, shaped by numbers, and meant to be *felt*.

 You can listen here:
 🎧 [Listen to “Pi as Music” on X (Twitter)](https://x.com/NourAbosen/status/1900670730791952420)